Programs

-Launceston Grammar delivers forward focused programmes and co-curricular activities which aim to inspire students across a range of subjects including outdoor education, aviation, agricultural science, mountain biking and photography.
+Launceston Grammar delivers forward focused programs and co-curricular activities which aim to inspire students across a range of subjects including outdoor education, aviation, agricultural science, mountain biking and photography.
 Delivered by passionate teachers, our students gain an insight into specialised areas of interest.

-Outdoor Education Programme
+Outdoor Education Program

 Our purpose-built mountain bike track coupled with passionate Mountain Bike Australia accredited skills instructors, delivers a co-curricular mountain bike programme which is well subscribed.